In Lean Software Development: An Agile Toolkit, Mary and Tom Poppendieck describe “the last responsible moment” for making decisions:

 Deciding too late is dangerous, but deciding too early in the rapidly changing world of software development is arguably even more dangerous.
 Let the principle of Last Responsible Moment be your guide.

 And yet, something about the principle of the last responsible moment has always made me feel slightly uneasy.
 I’ve blogged about a related topic (just barely enough design) before.
 And be aware that in both my personal and professional life that I am not known as someone who plans things far out in advance.
 As a consequence I rarely use frequent flyer miles because I don’t anticipate vacation plans far enough in advance.
 I am not known to get to the airport hours ahead of my flight either.
-My just-in-time decision-making and actions have been known to make my travelling companions a bit uneasy.
+My just-in-time decision-making and actions have been known to make my traveling companions a bit uneasy.
 They prefer a not so tight timeline.

 But what about software development?
 Well, if I find an approach that seems worth pursuing, I’ll typically go for it.
 I like to knock off decisions that have architecturally relevant impacts early so I can get on to the grunt work.
 A lot of code follows after certain architectural choices are made and common approaches are agreed upon.
 Let’s make a rational decision and then vet it, not constantly revisit it, is my ideal.